Artsadmin Weekenders: Joe Moran and Christopher House

 This Weekender follows public performances of At Once Twice, House and Moran’s adaptations of Deborah Hay’s solo At Once at Toynbee Studios, 30 Nov – 3 Dec.

-If you would like more background information on Deborah Hay and Joan Skinner, please download this document here.
+If you would like more background information on Deborah Hay and Joan Skinner, please download the PDF document.

 Artistic Director of Toronto Dance Theatre (TDT) since 1994, Christopher House is one of Canada’s most respected dance artists.
 Resident Choreographer of TDT since 1981, he has contributed over sixty works to the repertoire.
 He has received many awards for his work, including three Dora Mavor Moore Awards for Outstanding New Choreography.
 He received the Muriel Sherrin Award for International Achievement in Dance in October 2009, and was made an Honorary Doctor of Letters by Memorial University in 2010.